 There are several different types of pumps to consider when weighing out your options: rotary vane, vacuum generators, and diaphragm.

-In addition to these variations, you will also have the option of finding a pump that is either one- or 2 stage.
+In addition to these variations, you will also have the option of finding a pump that is either one- or 2 stages.

-The two most significant deciding factors on deciding which is the best HVAC vacuum pump for you will be both the size of your unit and your overall budget.
+The two most significant deciding factors in deciding which is the best HVAC vacuum pump for you will be both the size of your unit and your overall budget.